New feminism: Critiques

 Critics of the movement argue that it was created by a patriarchal structure for its own maintenance.
 As commented by Sister of Mercy Mary Aquin O'Neill, director of the Mount Agnes Theological Center for Women in Baltimore, "[i]t will always mean that men are defining women and telling women what it is like to be a woman."
 According to this view, until women are members of this higher authority, they can never make authoritative decisions about their perspectives because they are excluded from the vote.
-Those critics maintain that no movement that opposes abortion and birth control in the form of artificial contraception can be positive for women.
-New feminism may also be a form of gender or biological determinism, which may be seen as old prejudices in a new guise.
+Those critics maintain that no movement that opposes abortion and birth control in the form of artificial contraception can be positive for women, and that new feminism is a form of gender or biological determinism, which may be seen as old prejudices in a new guise.

 This modern use of new feminism by the Catholic Church attempts to stray away from the traditional sentiments of the 1912 Catholic Encyclopedia that women and men do not belong together in the political, economic, and social spheres.
 It was never clarified as to why these changes were made, and the Holy See still followed many premises that shared the same anthropological arguments of the 1912 Catholic Encyclopedia.
 Another critique of new feminism is that Pope John Paul II's positions can too easily be tied to more traditional Catholic teachings.
 This could cause the continuation of a worldview that negates the ability for men and women to successfully work together in a professional and/or social setting.